Nekzus/templakz/README.md

 -   **React.js Template**: A template for React.js projects with ESLint, TypeScript, and Tailwind CSS.

 -   **Next.js Template**: A template for Next.js projects with ESLint, TypeScript, and Tailwind CSS.

+-   **Expo React Native Template**: A template for Expo React Native projects with Expo-router, TypeScript, and Tailwind CSS.

 Feel free to explore and use these templates to kickstart your projects.